tims-computer-academy/mongodb/phase2.md

-Here is **Phase 2**, written in the same detailed and beginner-friendly style as your approved *Phase 1*:

----

 # Phase 2: MongoDB CRUD & Querying Basics

 This phase teaches you how to **store structured information** (like text data, metadata, tags, dates) in MongoDB and how to search, filter, and modify it.